 Back in my twenties, having already become immersed in psychology, mysticism, and altered states, I attended a week-long meditation retreat where I was taught methods that had been passed down – purportedly – since the days of the Buddha.

-Although his name has long since gone, the sound of his voice has always stayed with me, like an eternal echo.
+Although his name has long since gone, the sound of his voice has stayed with me, like an eternal echo.
 I sat motionless, focusing on my breathing and the feather, making sure my outbreath was as gentle as I could make it.

 It took a bit of practise to get it right but after a few minutes the Zen Master moved onto the next disciple, satisfied with my efforts.